KriVaTri/EVCM/README.md

 ## 1) Concepts and terminology

 - Net power: grid export minus import (positive = exporting, negative = importing).
-In “single sensor” mode a single sensor may report positive and negative values; otherwise separate export/impor[...]
+In “single sensor” mode a single sensor may report positive and negative values; otherwise separate export/import sensors are used.
 - ECO ON thresholds: “upper” and “lower” thresholds used when ECO mode is ON.
 - ECO OFF thresholds: an alternate band used when ECO mode is OFF.
 - Start/Stop mode: main automation controlling auto start/pause based on thresholds, planner window, SoC and priority.